nerdyrodent/VQGAN-CLIP/README.md

 ```

 ## "Style Transfer"
-Using an input image along with a text prompt and a low number of iterations to create a sort of "style transfer" effect.
+An input image with style text and a low number of iterations can be used create a sort of "style transfer" effect.
 For example:

 ```
 python generate.py -p "A painting in the style of Picasso" -ii samples/VanGogh.jpg -i 80 -se 10 -opt AdamW -lr 0.25